zhounapeuw/NAPE_imaging_postprocess/README.md

 # NAPE_imaging_postprocess
- Package for functional imaging postprocessing analysis
+ Package for functional imaging postprocessing analysis.
+The primary goal is to take time-series data from simultaneously-recorded cells/ROIs and event (behavior and/or manipulations) timing to gain an understanding of how individual and groups of cells relate to such external manipulations.

  # Anaconda Environment Installation: